GET IN TOUCH

 Leah Goold-Haws is an innovator and pioneer in ecommerce and global entrepreneurship.
 She brings decades of experience from the business world to higher education as Statewide Director of Global Trade for the California Community Colleges Workforce and Economic Development Division.
 In that role, she oversees a team that works with California’s 115 community colleges to build a globally-competent workforce.
-Additionally, she is the Executive Director for the California International Trade Center (CITC) powered by the California Community College Chancellor’s Office in partnership with the Small Business Development Administration, where she manages the development of trade service programs, including global ecommerce training, to assist small to midsize companies in growing their export sales.
+Additionally, she is the Executive Director for the California International Trade Center (CITC) powered by the California Community College Chancellor’s Office in partnership with the Small Business Development Center, where she manages the development of trade service programs, including global ecommerce training, to assist small to midsize companies in growing their export sales.

 Prior to becoming Statewide Director, Leah served as Deputy Sector Navigator of Global Trade and Logistics in both Northern California and the Los Angeles County region.
 She’s been a consultant for the Small Business Development Centers and as a trade consultant for the Centers for International Trade Development.
 As Los Angeles Regional Director, she managed and operated a federal Market Development Cooperator Program (MDCP) under the International Trade Administration, which provided training in ecommerce for cross-border trade to companies throughout Southern California.

 Over the course of her career, Leah has launched three successful businesses and is a tireless advocate for women in business.
 She was the executive director of Working Strategies for Women, an initiative built on the Know Opportunity curriculum she designed to teach global entrepreneurship.
 She created a board game based on the Know Opportunity framework that was featured in Forbes and Inc. magazines.
 She is a published contributing author and active public speaker, including a TEDx talk titled “You Are Here.”